juliogomez/devops/README.md

 You will be able to access *myhero* public IP address from your own browser and see the application working.
 Those new sidecar proxy containers that are intercepting all I/O are transparent to the service.

 For our capabilities demonstration today we will focus on some specific *traffic management* use cases, although Istio provides multiple security and telemetry capabilities as well.

+Istio configuration for traffic rules is done via YAML manifests.
+There are 3 types of rules:

+* Route rules: send traffic to different versions of a service based on source/destination, HTTP header fields (ie. username), or service version weights.
+You may also change the timeout for HTTP requests or number of retries, and inject faults (delays or failures) for filtered traffic.
+* Destination policies: define the load-balancing algorithm, circuit-breakers, and health checks.
+* Egress rules: to allow calls to services in external domains.

 ### Use case 1: routing to specific service version